Skip to main content

 Datasets — table-driven tests

-When you want to run the same test logic with multiple inputs, use with().
+Use dataset to run the same test logic against multiple sets of input.

 test('invalid email addresses fail validation', function (string $email) {